 Section 10.8 Venue; Jurisdiction.
 The parties agree that all actions or proceedings arising in connection with this Contract will be tried and litigated only in the Circuit Court of Mecosta County, Michigan, the Michigan Court of Claims or the Federal District Court for the Western District of Michigan.
 The parties hereby irrevocably accept for themselves and in respect of their property, generally and unconditionally, the jurisdiction of such courts.
 The parties irrevocably consent to the service of process out of any such courts in any such action or proceedings by the mailing of copies thereof by registered or certified mail, postage prepaid, to each such party, at its address set forth for notices in this Contract, such service to become effective ten (10) days after such mailing.
 The parties irrevocably waive any right they may have to assert the doctrine of forum non conveniens or to object to venue to the extent any proceeding is brought in accordance with this Section.
+This Section 10.8 shall not in any way be interpreted as an exception to the Academy's covenant not to sue contained in Section 11.21 of these Terms and Conditions.

 Section 10.9 Conservator; Appointment by University President.
-Notwithstanding any other provision of the Contract, in the event that the health, safety and welfare of Academy students, property or funds are at risk, the University President, after consulting with the University Board Chairperson, may appoint a person to serve as the Conservator of the Academy.
+Notwithstanding any other provision of the Contract, in the event that the University President, in his or her sole discretion, determines that the health, safety and welfare of Academy students, property or funds are at risk, the University President, after consulting with the University Board Chairperson, may appoint a person to serve as the Conservator of the Academy.
 Upon appointment, the Conservator shall have all the powers of a Board of Directors of a Public School Academy and act in the place and stead of the Academy Board.
 The University President shall appoint the conservator for a definite term which may be extended in writing.
-During the appointment, the Academy Board members are suspended and all powers of the Academy Board are suspended.
+During the appointment, the Academy Board are suspended.
 All appointments made under this provision must be presented to the University Board for final determination at its next regularly scheduled meeting.
 During their appointment, the Conservator shall have the following powers: